- While self-protection is enabled, uninstalling or upgrading Endpoint Security will require the Organisational uninstall password.

 /Library/Application\ Support/Checkpoint/Endpoint\ Security/cpSelfProtection

-- Note, it is possible to provide the password as an argument.
+- It is possible to provide the password as an argument.
 If password is not provided, an authentication dialog will appear.

 - To avoid authentication dialogs during upgrade, an MDM solution can use the utility to disable self-protection before running the upgrade.